 Inflation is also another factor driving interest rates.
 When the Federal Reserve predicts inflation, the interest rates are typically high.
 If the currency is losing purchase power, the banks must compensate for what the currency will be worth when the full amount of interest is collected.

 Ever since 2010 experts have predicted the economy would rebounded.
 However, each year such predictions get moved back as financial asset prices increase while the regular economy lags behind.
-The Federal Reserve stopped their 3rd round of quantitative easing in 2014 and is predicted to start raising short-term rates from their historical lows in the second half of 2015.
-They are likely to move slowly with rate increases in order to not disrupt the financial markets.
+The Federal Reserve stopped their 3rd round of quantitative easing in 2014 and have slowly lifted rates since while winding down their balance sheet.
+They raised rates 4 times in 2018 to counteract the stimulative impacts of the 2017 Tax Cuts and Jobs Act, though they are likely to move slowly with rate increases going forward in order to not disrupt the financial markets.

 The mortgage rates vary depending upon the type of loan that will be acquired by the consumer.
 For instance, in February, 2010, the national average mortgage rate for a 30 year fixed rate loan was at 4.750 percent (5.016 APR).
 The 15 year fixed is currently at 4.125 percent (4.312 APR) and the 5/1 ARM is at 3.875 percent (3.122 APR).
 These prices are just a snapshot of the average and will change.
 Therefore, it is best to research the average and know what the rates are prior to selecting a loan.
 The follow chart shows trends over the past 20 years.